 Our audit committee consists of Messrs.
-Donovan, Eschenbach, Meresman and Robel, with Mr. Robel serving as Chairman.
+Donovan, Eschenbach, and Meresman, with Mr. Meresman serving as Chairman.

-The composition of our audit committee meets the requirements for independence under the listing standards of the New York Stock Exchange and the rules and regulations of the SEC.
-Each member of our audit committee also meets the financial literacy requirements of the listing standards of the New York Stock Exchange.
-In addition, our board of directors has determined that each of Messrs.
-Meresman and Robel is an "audit committee financial expert" within the meaning of the rules and regulations of the SEC.
-Our board of directors has also determined that simultaneous service by Mr. Robel on the audit committees of more than three public companies does not impair his ability to serve on our audit committee.
-During our fiscal year ended July 31, 2014, our audit committee held nine meetings.
+The composition of our audit committee meets the requirements for independence under the listing standards of the NYSE and the rules and regulations of the SEC.
+Each member of our audit committee also meets the financial literacy requirements of the listing standards of the NYSE.
+In addition, our board of directors has determined that Mr. Meresman is an "audit committee financial expert" within the meaning of the rules and regulations of the SEC.
+During our fiscal year ended July 31, 2015, our audit committee held seven meetings.
 Our audit committee is responsible for, among other things:

-- selecting and hiring our independent registered public accounting firm; - evaluating the performance and independence of our independent registered public accounting firm; - · approving the audit and pre-approving any non-audit services to be performed by our independent registered public accounting firm; - · reviewing our financial statements and related disclosures and reviewing our critical accounting policies and practices;

-- reviewing the adequacy and effectiveness of our internal control policies and procedures and our disclosure controls and procedures; - reviewing and participating in the selection of our internal auditor and periodically reviewing the activities and reports of the internal audit function and any issues encountered in the course of the internal audit function's work; - overseeing procedures for the treatment of complaints on accounting, internal accounting controls, or audit matters; - reviewing and discussing with management and the independent registered public accounting firm the results of our annual audit, our quarterly financial statements, and our publicly filed reports; - · reviewing and approving or ratifying any proposed related person transactions; and - preparing the audit committee report that the SEC requires in our annual proxy statement.
+- · selecting and hiring our independent registered public accounting firm; - · evaluating the performance and independence of our independent registered public accounting firm; - · approving the audit and pre-approving any non-audit services to be performed by our independent registered public accounting firm; - · reviewing our financial statements and related disclosures and reviewing our critical accounting policies and practices; - · reviewing the adequacy and effectiveness of our internal control policies and procedures and our disclosure controls and procedures; - reviewing and participating in the selection of our internal auditor and periodically reviewing the activities and reports of the internal audit function and any issues encountered in the course of the internal audit function's work; - · overseeing procedures for the treatment of complaints on accounting, internal accounting controls, or audit matters; - reviewing and discussing with management and the independent registered public accounting firm the results of our annual audit, our quarterly financial statements, and our publicly filed reports; - · reviewing and approving or ratifying any proposed related person transactions; and - preparing the audit committee report that the SEC requires in our annual proxy statement.

-Our audit committee operates under a written charter that was adopted by our board of directors and satisfies the applicable rules and regulations of the SEC and the listing standards of the New York Stock Exchange.
+Our audit committee operates under a written charter that was adopted by our board of directors and satisfies the applicable rules and regulations of the SEC and the listing standards of the NYSE.
 A copy of the charter of our audit committee is available on our website at http://investors.paloaltonetworks.com/.